Call us

 Introduction

-Everyday MCA is receiving new application for the registration on companies.
-When it comes the question of registering the business entity, maximum entrepreneurs choose either Private Limited companies or the LLPs.
-These companies require minimum of two members of registration.
-But what about the individual who wants to start the business on their own without any other person’s interference.
-In order to support such entrepreneurs MCA has introduced the concept of One Person Private Limited (OPC) Company under Section 2(62) in Companies Act 2013.
+Every day MCA is receiving new applications for the registration of companies.
+When it comes to the question of registering the business entity, maximum entrepreneurs choose either Private Limited companies or the LLPs.
+These companies require a minimum of two members of registration.
+But what about the individual who wants to start the business on their own without any other person’s interference?
+In order to support such entrepreneurs MCA has introduced the concept of One Person Private Limited (OPC) Company under Section 2(62) in the Companies Act 2013.

-An OPC has all the benefits which an individual would have received if he would have registered their entity as Private Limited Company.
-These benefits includes limited liability; separate legal entity; perpetual succession etc. The OPCs can be registered as small entities even with less capital.
-This type of business entity act as a bridge between Proprietorship Firm and Private Limited companies where individual can enjoy the advantage of single owner and the benefits of company.
+An OPC has all the benefits which an individual would have received if he would have registered their entity as a Private Limited Company.
+These benefits include limited liability; separate legal entity; perpetual succession etc. The OPCs can be registered as small entities even with less capital.
+This type of business entity acts as a bridge between a Proprietorship Firm and Private Limited companies where an individual can enjoy the advantage of a single owner and the benefits of the company.

-A One Person Private Limited Company is a business entity which is privately held by one individual with a benefit of limited liability for the directors/members.
-Same as Private Limited Organisations, OPCs also have a feature where entity’s share are prohibited from being publicly traded.
+A One Person Private Limited Company is a business entity that is privately held by one individual with the benefit of limited liability for the directors/members.
+Same as Private Limited Organisations, OPCs also have a feature where an entity’s shares are prohibited from being publicly traded.

 A One Person Private Limited Company is an independent legal structure.
 While registering the companies as OPC, the owner of the company gets the privilege of having full authority over the company.

 The OPCs can be registered as small entities even with less capital.
-This type of business entity act as a bridge between Proprietorship Firm and Private Limited companies where individual can enjoy the advantage of single owner and the benefits of company like -
+This type of business entity act as a bridge between Proprietorship Firm and Private Limited companies where an individual can enjoy the advantage of a single owner and the benefits of a company like -

 • Separate Legal Entity – being a separate legal entity, an OPC can acquire assets on its own name.

-• Limited Liability - liability of the company’s shareholder is limited to the amount of unpaid value of the shares owned by them.
+• Limited Liability - liability of the company’s shareholders is limited to the amount of unpaid value of the shares owned by them.

 • Lessor compliance